offirgolan/ember-cli-inject-meta/README.md

 ## Possible Inputs

-The `injectMeta` function can take a single object, an array of objects, or a function that will resolve to an object or array of objects.
+The `injectMeta` function is passed a callback function that is given `req`, `res`, and `inject`.
+You must call `inject`, passing in either an array of meta module objects, or a single meta module object.
 Each meta module object should have:

 - `path` (**String**): The path used to define your modules. (i.e `confg/user`)
 - `content` (**Object**): The content your module will contain.
 This will be stringified and escaped before injecting it into the meta tag.